joshua-zingale/masters-project/report/report.md

 # Future Work

+From intra- and inter-departmental discussions with faculty, alongside student feedback on the current system, we have many ideas on how to move forward with the AI Tutor project.

 @baillifard2025effective showed that an AI Tutor that tracks each student's progress individually was able to improve course performance significantly.
+For our AI Tutor, integration of personalized progress tracking could function by inducing student knowledge states from the dialogues between the student and the AI Tutor.
+Alternatively, or additionally, we could integrate a question-and-answer system with the AI Tutor, empowering it to ask instructor or AI generated multiple choice questions, answering which would update a student's knowledge state and inform the AI Tutor on how to proceed with the dialogue.

 # References